WanJS/wanjs-account/README.md

 ## Licence

-This project is licensed under the MIT license, Copyright (c) 2016 Nick Dodson/2014 Richard Moore.
+This project is licensed under the MIT license, Copyright (c) 2018 Tyrion70.
 For more information see LICENSE.md.

 ```
 The MIT License (MIT)

+Copyright (c) 2018 Tyrion70
-Copyright (c) 2016 Nick Dodson
+Original Copyright (c) 2016 Nick Dodson
-Copyright (c) 2014 Richard Moore
+Original Copyright (c) 2014 Richard Moore

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal